tymyrddin/red-iac/source/docs/backends/metasploit.md

-# Metasploit container for Linux and macOS targets
+# Metasploit container

+For Linux and macOS targets.

 ## Installation